Close

 Visa-Free Travel to Germany

-Citizens of the following regions can enter Germany without a visa for stays up to 90 days within any 180-day period:
+Citizens from over 60 countries can enter Germany without a visa for short stays of up to 90 days within any 180-day period.
+This includes:

-• European Union countries - unlimited stay rights
+• European Union countries (all 27 EU member states), plus Iceland, Liechtenstein, Norway, and Switzerland - unlimited stay rights with freedom of movement

-• United States, Canada, Australia, New Zealand - tourism and business
+• United States, United Kingdom, Canada, Australia, Japan, New Zealand, South Korea - tourism and business

 • Brazil, Chile, Argentina - tourism and business purposes